hihumanzone/chatuihzh/README.md

-# Chat with GPT Models
+# Chat with GPT + Claude Models

-This website allows users to chat with GPT Models.
-Users can type their messages and receive responses from GPT Models in real-time.
+This website allows users to chat with GPT + Claude Models.
+Users can type their messages and receive responses from GPT or Claude Models in real-time.

 ![Chatbot UI](./ss.jpg)